 It is undoubtedly true that marijuana use has become much more accepted in recent years, both socially and legally.
-Several states now allow adults to use marijuana recreationally, and many more (including New Jersey) recognize the legitimate medical use of marijuana.
+In fact, as of February 2021, marijuana is now legal for recreational use in New Jersey.
+A few years ago, medical marijuana use was made legal in New Jersey.
 In this environment, it is easy to make the mistake of believing that crimes related to the unauthorized possession, sale, or cultivation of marijuana still can result in serious penalties, particularly when a person is caught with a significant amount of the drug.

 Some of the more common penalties associated with marijuana crimes include the following: